yetyeeter1337/Modbuttons/README.md

 see an example: https://editor.p5js.org/7vector/sketches/7DXk4U_iW

 # Setup
-to use Modbuttons, place the Modbuttons.js in your project and then add the following line of code to your index.html file:
+to use Modbuttons, place the Modbuttons.js in your project and then add the following line of code to your index.html file before your sketch but after p5js:
 ```html
   <script src="modbuttons.js"></script>
 ```